 Carl Zimmer reports from the frontiers of biology, where scientists are expanding our understanding of life.
 Since 2004 he has written about science for the New York Times, where his column “Matter” has appeared weekly since 2013.
 He is a popular speaker at universities, medical schools, museums, and festivals, and he is also a frequent on radio programs such as Radiolab and This American Life.
 Zimmer has won many awards for his work, including the Stephen Jay Gould Prize, awarded by the Society for the Study of Evolution to recognize individuals whose sustained efforts have advanced public understanding of evolutionary science.

 Zimmer is the author of thirteen books about science.
 His latest is She Has Her Mother’s Laugh: The Power, Perversions, and Potential of Heredity.
 David Grann, author of Killers of the Flower Moon praised the book, saying, “No one unravels the mysteries of science as brilliantly and compellingly as Carl Zimmer, and he has proven it again with She Has Her Mother’s Laugh—a sweeping, magisterial book that illuminates the very nature of who we are.”
-The New York Times Book Review named it a notable book of the year.
+The Guardian named it the best science book of 2018, and the New York Times Book Review named it a notable book of the year.
 Publisher’s Weekly picked it for their Ten Best Books of 2018, and it was selected for the shortlist for the Baillie Gifford Prize for Nonfiction.
-The Guardian named it the best science book of 2018.
+The book won the 2019 Communications Award from the National Academies of Science, Engineering, and Medicine.

 In 1998, Zimmer published his first book, At the Water’s Edge: Fish with Fingers, Whales with Legs, and How Life Came Ashore and Then Went Back to Sea.
 Since then, Zimmer has written a dozen more books, for which he has won fellowships from the John Simon Guggenheim Memorial Foundation and the Alfred P. Sloan Foundation.